danielvijge/openwrt-configuration-ansible/readme.md

 used to adapt to your network.
 The file `home.yaml` is the inventory file for my local network.
 Because it contains passwords and other sensitive data, this file is encrypted.

-The Ansible can be used to configure a router/access point after a new installation/factory reset of OpenWrt, provided that:
+The Ansible playbook can be used to configure a router/access point after a new installation/factory reset of OpenWrt, provided that:
 * The router/access point has a known IP address (either static or via DHCP).
 * An SSH key is set that allows for access from the computer running Ansible.